CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/16_Requirements.md

 - **Name:** Each feature must have a distinct name.
 - **Benefit Hypothesis:** This is an assumption regarding the value or benefit the feature will deliver.
 - **Acceptance Criteria:** Defines the conditions that must be met for the feature to be considered complete.
-- **Size:** Features are sized to fit within a Program Increment (PI).
+- **Size:** Features are sized to fit within a Program Increment .
 If a feature is too large, it must be split into smaller features to fit within one PI.

 ### Types of Features